azangru/mysite/src/blog/diversity/index.md

 It has been said that US colleges (and they are probably the strongest influence on opinions of the young generation) are strongly left-leaning, and “progressive”.
 This feels like a new secular religion, which includes among its doctrines a teaching of diversity.

 It is this teaching, or more specifically how it manifests in everyday discourse that I wanted to talk about.
 But first, I must account for my biases.
 I am white (no surprise there, for a Russian).
 I am a cisgender male.
 Socioeconomically, I belong to the middle class, and I have a university education.
-In other words, I belong to the group which, according to the widespread opinion, should either support the dogma of this new secular religion, or shut up.
+In other words, I belong to a privileged group which, according to the widespread opinion, should either support the dogma of this new secular religion, or shut up.

 Of course, it’s a little more complicated than that.
 As a Russian national, I am stuck in a backward country that is relatively isolated from the rest of the world and which, due to the latest political developments, is becoming more and more of an outcast; so I do feel a certain degree of injustice in being born here.
 Besides, with every passing year I am getting closer to feeling another kind of discrimination, particularly prevalent in tech industry, which is ageism.
 So it's not like I am at the top of the social pyramid unable to grasp the concept of social injustice.